gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

     docker file
 ```

-More information about `.gitpod.yml` configuration can be found in the [docs](https://docs.gitpod.io/40_Configuration.html).
+More information about writing `.gitpod.yml` configurations can be found in [the docs](https://docs.gitpod.io/40_Configuration.html).

 ### gp url